 For additional information about this or other water efficiency programs, please call 786-552-8974.

-Some interesting facts about WASD's high efficiency showerheads:
+Facts about WASD's high efficiency showerheads:

 Why go high efficiency?